GuenNhatKing/Convex-Hull-Algorithms/README.md

 ```
 6, 48, 0, 45, 3, 7, 19, 1, 50, 0, 50, 36, 49, 39, 39, 50
 ```
+---

+## Notes
+- This project focuses on the **C++ implementation** and comparison of convex hull algorithms.
+- The convex hull outputs are **visualized using Python’s Matplotlib** library for better illustration.
 ## Chan's Algorithm
 ![Chan's Algorithm Output](Screenshot/ChansAlgorithm.png)
 ```